 from directive defines the name and tag of a base image.
 If absent, tag defaults to

 By default, the assembly process does not depend on actual base image digest in the repository, only on from directive value.
-Thus, changing base image locally or in the repository does not matter if from stage is already exists in stages storage.
+Thus, changing base image locally or in the repository does not matter if from stage is already exists in storage.

 If you want always build the image with actual base image you should use fromLatest directive. fromLatest directive allows connecting the assembly process with the base image digest getting from the repository.